gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/hidpi.md

 (*Help \> Edit custom VM options*).

-If this does not work, the experimental GTK option `{{ic|scale-monitor-framebuffer}}`{=mediawiki} might be enabled on Wayland ([see above](#Wayland "see above"){.wikilink}) and the Wayland support preview might be disabled ([see above](#JetBrains_IDEs "see above"){.wikilink}).
+If this does not work, the experimental GTK option `{{ic|scale-monitor-framebuffer}}`{=mediawiki} might be enabled on Wayland ([see above](#Wayland "wikilink")) and the Wayland support preview might be disabled ([see above](#JetBrains_IDEs "wikilink")).
 Currently JetBrains products run on Xwayland and thus [have no full native Wayland support yet](https://youtrack.jetbrains.com/issue/IDEA-228070).
 This makes the rendering in JetBrains products incompatible with the monitor scaling framebuffer.
 Disabling the framebuffer thus might solve blurry font/rendering issues for JB products, but alas results in disabled fractional scaling.
 Another options is to enable the Wayland support preview.

 #### Maple